VanhFutureWei/PWA_CLI/README.md

 ### On Linux and MacOS

 the script can be run directly in the console terminal with the command ./makeapk.exp
+FYI: these files are in Unix line ending format LF instead of Windows CRLF, you can check by looking at the status bar on vscode

 ## Limitation